 It is estimated that, at this time, approximately 20% of the land parcels in Kenya have been inspected (in one form or another) and are registered.
 The current cost of allocating, demarcating, inspecting, allocating and registering a two-hectare plot in Kenya is approximately a few hundred dollars per plot.
 In terms of total cost, it is clear that there is no availability given that the 15.000.000 average is estimated to be plots yet to be included in the registry.

 Many issues remained to be discussed and established in the future.
 Among them is how to store and manage the integrated data.
 Do you use cadastral or register data subsets?
 Another issue is related to the maintenance of the data, should it be kept completely in digital format or should printed information be created?
 An alternative may be to leave a hard copy of the satellite image to be stored by the local community.

-Undoubtedly it is clear that this trend will be promoted to accelerate the measurement of the rights of those who have been postponed.
-Synergy, irrefutable; in that combination that technology and the intrinsic geolocation of society is offering.
-The practice will undoubtedly develop methodologies that will embarrass traditional unbelievers, using FLOSSOLA-type applications on mobile devices as the precision and differential correction become more democratic.
-Only time, adoption of standards and humility in the face of stumbles can prove that it is not nonsense.
+Undoubtedly it is clear that this trend will be promoted to accelerate the measurement of the rights of those who have been deferred.
+Synergy, irrefutable; in that combination that technology and the intrinsic geolocation of society are offering.
+Practice will certainly develop methodologies that will put traditional unbelievers to shame, using FLOSSOLA-like applications on mobile devices as precision and differential correction become more democratic.
+Only time, adoption of standards and humility in the face of stumbling can prove that it is not nonsense.

-I suggest to be aware of what is happening in Colombia, with the Multipurpose Cadastre pilots.
-Where the combination LADM, fit for purpose, INTERLIS and open-mindedness could be the ingredients of a geofundada with a flavor that Europeans are unaware of, since their needs on land tenure are totally different from those of our country context. developmental pathways, or as the commander says: sub-managed.
+I suggest being aware of what happens in Colombia, with the Multipurpose Cadastre pilots.
+Where the combination of LADM, fit for purpose, INTERLIS and open-mindedness could be the ingredients of a geofumada with a flavor that Europeans do not know, since their needs regarding land tenure are totally different from those of our context of countries in development pathways, or as the commander puts it: under-managed.